johnstrand/squawk-react/README.md

 pending(prop, false);
 ```

-Updates the pending state of the specified state property.
+Updates the pending state of the specified state property or properties.
 Squawk can handle multiple pending operations for the same prop.

 ## usePending